 The forces re-shaping capitalism

-The breakfast began with Professor Addis’ speech to help kickstart these vital conversations between FBE peers and business leaders.
+Professor Addis’ speech helped kickstart these vital conversations between FBE peers and business leaders.

 Professor Addis set the scene by talking about our “collective sliding doors moment” as we choose how to respond to the complex set of issues presented by climate change and the inter-related social challenges – the effects of which are now compounding with profound consequences for health, equity, and our economies.